jkyt07/DrunkCraft/README.md

 - Chance to drink when killing a passive mob (5%)

 - Finish your drink when you die
+- Drink when your hunger goes below 3 bars
 - Drink when you go 10 minutes without dying
 - Drink when your equipment breaks